gatsbyjs/gatsby/docs/blog/2018-2-7-jam-out-your-blog/index.md

 - **Lean** - simplify the tools and services use to a bare minimum
 - **Revision History** - for accountability and allowing for versioning
 - **Inexpensive Hosting** - again, to maximize value and keep personal costs down
-- **NO WordPress** - similarly, I don’t want to deal with updates, themes, hacks...etc
+- **NO WordPress** - similarly, I don't want to deal with updates, themes, hacks...etc
 - **Continuous Deployment** - the site needs to always be up and running and current

 For the sake of brevity, let's infer that speed, development experience, scalability and lack of WordPress will be handled by Gatsby and the JAMstack.
-If you’re unfamiliar, take a look at [http://jamstack.org/](http://jamstack.org/).
+If you're unfamiliar, take a look at [http://jamstack.org/](http://jamstack.org/).

 ## CMS-Induced Headaches

 From a non-technical content-creator perspective, more UI and less code is ideal.
 So if we want to avoid WordPress, how can we provide the experience of a simple login where a user can create, edit and publish posts?

-Josh’s article provides a solution by way of using Contentful to manage content on his company’s documentation website.
+Josh's article provides a solution by way of using Contentful to manage content on his company's documentation website.

 ### Here are some Pros (at the time of writing):